tjcdev/ml-cheatsheets/MODELLING.md

 ## Ensemble Methods

 - They typically reduce overfitting in models and make the model more robust (unlikely to be influenced by small changes in the training data).
-- Bagging is when each model in the ensemble votes with equal weight
-- Boosting involves incrementally building an ensemble by training each new model instance to emphasize the training instances that previous models mis-classified.
-Tends to over-fit the training data.
-Adaboost is the most common.
-The misclassified points from one model are assigned higher weights for the next model to work with

 ### Voting Classifiers
 - One of the easiest ways to get a better performing classifier is to use majority voting.
 E.g. many models vote, and the majority class wins